Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 You can also connect with other expats on social media platforms like Facebook (Meta).
 Simply look for groups of foreigners or digital nomads in your area and start reaching out.

-How does healthcare work in the United States?
+How does healthcare work in the US?

 In the United States, most people are no longer required to obtain health insurance coverage.
 But having healthcare can provide peace of mind in case something happens while abroad that requires a hospital visit, vaccine, or even a routine check-up.